matrix-org/matrix-rust-sdk/labs/setup-pattern.md

   - Instead, the bot will refuse to run at all, preventing it digging itself a deeper ditch, letting the operator be notified something is wrong, and either restore the state, or recover it.
-- During the setup phase, while the operator is actively interacting with the bot to set it up, an E2EE recovery phrase/password/blob could be printed to the terminal for safekeeping, to be used in case the original E2EE data ever becomes lost.
+- During the setup phase, while the operator is actively interacting with the bot to set it up, an E2EE recovery phrase / password / blob could be printed to the terminal for safekeeping, to be used in case the original E2EE data ever becomes lost.
-  - This would be done during setup instead of a run phase to make: a. make sure the operator sees it, and b. if the operator forgets to point the bot's state directories to a persistent file system, it has already taken note of the recovery information separately, and so the problem with a wedged/lost E2EE state can be resolved as long as they still have access to that information.
+  - This would be done during setup instead of a run phase to make: a. make sure the operator sees it, and b. if the operator forgets to point the bot's state directories to a persistent file system, it has already taken note of the recovery information separately, and so the problem with a wedged / lost E2EE state can be resolved as long as they still have access to that information.

 ## Extra Notes